CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-PiHole/README.md

 An Ansible playbook to install and configure PiHole on a server based on Debian/Ubuntu.

+This Ansible playbook is designed for deploying Pi-hole, a powerful DNS and ad-blocking service.
+Pi-hole not only blocks unwanted ads but also provides a range of configuration options for DNS settings.

+The playbook leverages predefined roles, with specific details explained in the 'install_pihole' role, to simplify the installation and configuration process.
+With this playbook, you can customize various aspects of Pi-hole, including setting an admin web interface password, defining CNAME and AAAA records, and configuring basic parameters.

+The playbook is structured to be flexible, allowing you to tailor Pi-hole deployments to your specific needs.
+Whether you want to enhance your network's security, reduce unwanted advertisements, or have fine-grained control over DNS settings, this playbook streamlines the process.

+Using Ansible alongside this playbook makes deploying Pi-hole consistent and efficient across your infrastructure.
+It ensures that your DNS and ad-blocking service is set up with your preferred configurations, enhancing network privacy and performance.

 ## Deployment diagramm

+Deployment diagramm is not applicable.

 ## Tests and simulations